Canadian Common Criteria Program Instructions

 Under exceptional circumstances, testing labs may request to test remotely under the following situations:

-• If the costs involved in testing/shipping/setup the TOE are prohibitive;
+• If the costs involved in testing/shipping/setup the product are prohibitive;

-• If the TOE setup/environment is overly complex and requires significant support from the developer;
+• If the product setup/environment is overly complex and requires significant support from the developer;

 • If the testing requires specialized tools/equipment that the vendor possesses but cannot provide to the testing lab; or